 American world traveler, adventuress, heiress and mystic, Aimée Crocker was dubbed the “Queen of Bohemia” in the 1910s by the world press for living an uninhibited, sexually liberated and aggressively non-conformist life in San Francisco, New York and Paris.
 She spent the bulk of her fortune inherited from her father Edwin B. Crocker, a railroad tycoon and art collector, on traveling all over the world (lingering the longest in Hawaii, India, Japan and China) and partying with accomplished artists of her time.
-She was famous for her tattoos and pet snakes and was reported to have started the first Buddhist colony in Manhattan.
-Aimée was by all accounts, an Olympic caliper sexual athlete; she married five times in five different decades of her life, each man being in his twenties.
-Spiritually inquisitive, Crocker had a ten-year affair with occultist Aleister Crowley and was a devoted student of Hatha Yoga.
+She was famous for her collections of tattoos, pet snakes, pearls, husbands and lovers.
+Aimée was by all accounts, an Olympic-caliber sexual athlete; she married five times in five different decades of her life, each man being in his twenties.
+Two claimed to be Russian royals.

-In 1936, Crocker wrote a travel book, And I’d Do It Again.
+In 1936, Crocker wrote a biography/travel book, And I’d Do It Again.
 Included in her life story: a harrowing honeymoon train crash in California; a blood curdling escape down a jungle river; an abduction by a Dyak prince; a lesbian double suicide; a poisoning in Hong Kong; a murder attempt by knife-throwing servants in Shanghai; a search for Kaivalya (Liberation) at the cave of the Great Yogin Bhojaveda in Poona, India; and two bizarre sensual/sexual experiences, one with an Indian boa constrictor, and another with a Chinese violin in the “House of the Ivory Panels.”

+The Philadelphia Inquirer would name Aimée Crocker “The Most Fantastic Woman of Her Age.”
+The New York World said she was a genius of individuality and compared her to Hebe, the daughter of Zeus, a goddess who had the power to restore youth to mortals… who was responsible for keeping all the gods at Mt.
+Olympus eternally young.
 Aimée Crocker would spread the Gospel of Bohemia boldly to the far corners of the world, to the Occident and the Orient, and dig channels between high and low culture, outsiders and insiders.
 She laid tracks for Troubadour beatniks and flower-faced drug-laden hippies of future generations.